 Pacific Northwest, British Columbia DX Club.
 This is a regional group drawing members from Oregon, Washington, and British Columbia; holds regular meetings.

 Southern California Area DXers.
-"SCADS" is a regional club for listeners living in southern California; holds regular meetings on the third Saturday of each month from 12 to 4 PM.
+"SCADS" is a small group of listeners living in southern California; holds an annual picnic in August.
 For info contact: email@example.com

 Worldwide TV/FM DX Association.
 This club is devoted exclusively to reception of distant stations on frequencies above 30 MHz.

 Utility Dxers Forum.
 The UDXF is a group for listeners interested in utility stations (stations that are not broadcasters or ham operators) that can be heard on shortwave (replaced the WUN - Worldwide Utility News Club).